IB Psychology Key Definitions

 Mental Health Disorders

-A pattern of behavior or thinking that causes distress or impairment in functioning, deviating from cultural norms.
+A pattern of behaviour or thinking that causes significant distress or impairment in daily functioning, and that deviates from cultural norms about what is expected or healthy.

 N